August is near — the time that most Europeans pack up and take off on a vacation — either to the mountain, the beach or abroad.

-This is now a common practice that got established in order to protect people from stolen (or skimmed) card theft.
+This is now a common practice that got established in order to protect people from card theft – stolen or skimmed.
 Many of the card issuers choose to proactively block cards during charge attempts to avoid administrative costs and frustrated clients.

-If you are with iCard, there is no need to inform us, except when you travel to Bahamas, Dominican Republic, Cambodia, Mexico or Thailand.
+If you are with iCard, on a Standard plan, there is no need to inform us, except when you travel to Bahamas, Dominican Republic, Cambodia, Mexico or Thailand.

 The reason we don’t block your card is simple.
 Usually, thieves can only copy the magnetic stripe information from your card. iCard does not allow transactions made with the mag stripe and PIN.
 We prefer the more secure option of chip + PIN because chip information cannot be copied.